guptajitesh9294/US_election_2016/README.md

 # US_election_2016
-n this project, we'll look at the opinion poll data from the upcoming 2016 General Election.
+In this project, we'll look at the opinion poll data from the upcoming 2016 General Election.
 In the process, we'll try to answer the following questions:

 Who was being polled and what was their party affiliation?
 Did the poll results favour Clinton or Trump?